kbcMichal/snowflake_build_handbook/README.md

 """
 ```

-Notice the `[[text]]` placeholder - it tells Keboola that it needs to replace this placeholder with a value of `text` column from the input table.
+Notice the `[[text]]` placeholder—this instructs Keboola to replace the placeholder with the value of the `text` column from the input table.

 We can click `TEST PROMPT` to see what the model would return for first couple of rows from our Input Table.